Compliance02 června, 2026

 Federal, state, and local laws also impose compliance obligations that must be met and impose penalties if they are not met.
 Most businesses are required by federal, state, and local laws to obtain business licenses and permits.
 Noncompliance can bring monetary penalties for the corporation that owns the business, personal liability for those doing business on its behalf, and an inability to enforce a contract made while not having the proper licenses.

-States also require corporations doing business under an assumed name to register the name and impose monetary penalties for noncompliance, as well as loss of access to the courts.
+Many states also require corporations doing business under an assumed name (DBA) to register the name and impose monetary penalties for noncompliance, as well as loss of access to the courts.
 Another compliance requirement is to register the corporation to do business in foreign states.
 A corporation transacting business without authority to do so cannot bring an action in the state’s courts, is subject to monetary penalties, and in some states, the individuals doing business on its behalf can also be penalized.

 Implement a compliance program and apply best practices